-Components made of SFRP are typically manufactured via injection molding.
-Hereby, the resulting local microstructural configuration of the composite, i.e. the spatial arrangement of the fibers, highly influences the deformation and failure behaviour of the macroscopic component.
+Components made of Short Fiber Reinforced Plastics (SFRP) are typically manufactured via injection molding.
+Hereby, the resulting local microstructural configuration of the composite, i.e. the spatial arrangement of the fibers, highly influences the deformation and failure behavior of the macroscopic component.

 Later in the application, products made of these composites are exposed to harsh environments and severe operational loads.
 Aiming at the development of products with high reliability requirements in a time- and cost-efficient manner, simulation methods with high accuracy predictions and efficient adaption routines are becoming increasingly important.